paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-021-general.md

 #### Amendments
 2018—Par.
 (3).
 Pub.
 L. 115–232, § 3541(b)(6), substituted “section 2101(51)(A)” for “section 2101(42)(A)”.

 Par.
 (4).
 Pub.
 L. 115–232, § 3542(a), added par.
 (4) and struck out former par.
-(4) which related to establishing different structural fire protection, manning, operating, and equipment requirements for vessels of at least 100 gross tons but less than 300 gross tons.
+(4) which related to establishing different structural fire protection, manning, operating, and equipment requirements for vessels between 100 gross tons and 300 gross tons.

 Par.
 (5).
 Pub.
 L. 115–232, § 3542(a)(2), struck out par.
-(5) which related to establishing different structural fire protection, manning, operating, and equipment requirements for former public vessels of the United States of at least 100 gross tons but less than 500 gross tons.
+(5) which related to establishing different structural fire protection, manning, operating, and equipment requirements for former public vessels of the United States between 100 gross tons and 500 gross tons.

 1996—Par.
 (4).
 Pub.
 L. 104–324, § 710(1), inserted “as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104)” after “less than 300 gross tons”.